How to Reduce Employee Resistance to Change

-Listen empathetically to the employees.
+Listen Empathetically to the Employees

 You can expect that the employees will experience the same range of emotions that you experienced when the change was introduced to you.
 Never minimize an employee's response to even the most simple change.

-You can't know or experience the impact from an individual employee's point of view.
+You can't know or experience the impact of an individual employee's point of view.
 Maybe the change seems insignificant to many employees, but the change will seriously impact another employee's favorite task.
 Hearing the employees out and letting them express their point of view in a non-judgmental environment will reduce resistance to change.

-Empower employees to contribute.
+Empower Employees to Contribute